Do you want to help your students within your total capacity? If so, understanding the “zone of proximal development” is crucial for you.

 Stage 3.
 Things That Students Can Learn Without Assistance

-In this stage, students have mastered a skill and don’t require any professional help to develop the skill further.
+In this stage, students have mastered a skill and don’t require professional help to develop the skill further.
 These are things that a student can learn independently without any help.
 When a student reaches this ZPD stage, the instructor should increase the task’s difficulty level.

 How to Deploy Zone of Proximal Development In Your Class?

 Step 1.
-Recognize your students’ intellectual level
+Recognize your student’s intellectual level

 Step 2.
 Scaffold the knowledge

-After that, teachers should scaffold the knowledge to walk students from what they already know to what they should learn at the end of a class.
+Afterward, teachers should scaffold the knowledge to walk students from what they already know to what they should learn at the end of a class.
 Finally, teachers should plan lessons based on the scaffolding process to guide students better.

 Step 3.
 Connect the Learning